BottyCoder/woosh-lifts-replit/replit.md

    - After 3rd reminder with no response, auto-close ticket with note "Auto-closed: Service provider notification not confirmed after 3 reminders"
    - Send alert to all contacts: "⚠️ ALERT: Ticket auto-closed...
 Please follow up immediately."
 6. Background job runs every 60 seconds to check for pending reminders (both initial alerts and entrapment confirmations)
+7. All interactive messages use `/api/messages/send` endpoint within the 24-hour session window